5 Things You Need to Know About Nerve Blocks

 Tackling the fear of procedure

 Nerve blocks are a near painless procedure that takes 20-30 minutes to complete.
-Patients are required to stay awake for the length of the process as they need to report if they feel any sudden increase in pain during the procedure.
+Individuals are required to stay awake for the length of the process as they need to report if they feel any sudden increase in pain during the procedure.
 The entire procedure consists of only two injections.

 How to deal with post procedure soreness?

-Every patient responds differently
+Every individual responds differently

 Medical history and informed injection frequency